-2.5.10 Reinstatement of Signs and Devices
+2.4.14 Reinstatement of Signs and Devices

-After any severe weather event check all signs and devices and reinstate them in accordance with the applicable TMP and TGSs if they have moved, blown over, or disappeared.
+Check all signs and devices after any event that has potential to impact the TGS setup.
+Reinstate in accordance with the TMP and applicable TGS, if they have moved, blown over, or disappeared.

-Check, and reinstate signs and devices if required, after becoming aware of any other event which may have caused the signs and/or devices to have moved from the locations shown on the applicable TMP and TGSs.
+Check, and reinstate signs and devices if required, after becoming aware of any other event which may have caused the signs and/or devices to have moved from the locations shown on the TMP and applicable TGS.